ExtremeAddons/hdri_maker_docs/docs/volumetric_panel.rst

 This section of the addon is dedicated to the creation of a Volumetric environment, ie an environment with a simulation of "Fog" or "Dust" in the air.
-This type of effect is very used in films and video games to create a more realistic atmosphere, especially if used with adequate lighting (See the "Lights" section ..TODO for more information).
+This type of effect is very used in films and video games to create a more realistic atmosphere, especially if used with adequate lighting (See the :ref:`light_section` section for more information).

 ------------------------------------------------------------------------------------------------------------------------